-Global Current Issues: January 2017
+Global Current Issues: April 2017

 The wage gap in the US continues, fueling the national debate on inequality and that among professional economists over Thomas Piketty’s Capitalism in the 21st Century, which concludes that this inequality is endemic and requires global taxes on wealth (Pikettymania, cover of Businessweek, June 2, 2014).
 TIME business editor Rana Foroohar’s Makers and Takers (2016) overview details how Wall Street is now preying on businesses on Main Street rather than serving them.
 Donald Trump’s promise to “drain the swamp” of special interests in Washington, has become the butt of jokes.
-His picks to serve a Trump administration are largely insiders with many Wall Street billionaires, including from Goldman Sachs.
+His picks to serve a Trump administration are largely insiders with many Wall Street billionaires, from Goldman Sachs, including right-wing advisor Steven Bannon recently demoted.
 Even IMF chief Christine Lagarde focused on inequality in her September 2014 speech at Georgetown University and in July repeated her urging of EU countries to re-structure Greece’s un-repayable debt.
 More realistic approaches include those by business leader/economist Peter Barnes in With Liberty and Dividends for All which calls for user fees on exploitation of all commonly owned resources: e.g., air, water, the electronic spectrum and rebated to all citizens-owners as dividends.

-Unemployment stands at 7.6 million people with 5.8 million part-time workers still looking for fulltime jobs and 532,000 discouraged workers no longer counted in the unemployment rate of 4.8%.
+Unemployment stands at 7.2 million people with 5.6 million part-time workers still looking for fulltime jobs and 460,000 discouraged workers no longer counted in the unemployment rate of 4.5%.
 A new debate began about whether the “sharing economy” (Task Rabbit, Mechanical Turk, Uber, Lyft, et al) can provide decent jobs or whether it will lower wages, since its “freelancers” accept these part-time jobs along with uncertain hours, no benefits or security.
 Such companies are less about sharing and cooperation and more about extending and re-organizing labor markets in what is now called the “gig economy”.
 Recent books make such critiques: Throwing Rocks at the Google Bus (Rushkoff, 2016) and Raw Deal (Hill, 2015) which I reviewed in www.SeekingAlpha.com.
 Self-employment remains a growing trend, with many unemployed people preferring to remain independent, often home-based consultants or joining such social, office-sharing sites as WeWork.
 Meanwhile, many of these Silicon Valley startups and the lofty valuations of the “unicorns” are now slipping and with many which went public trading well below their IPO prices.

 Policy wonks and statisticians approved the set of revisions announced back in July 31, 2013, and back cast to 1929 to begin accounting for the evolution of the US economy from manufacturing to services.
 The US Bureau of Economic Analysis (BEA) finally entered the 21st century.
 GDP will now include much of the intangible production and services which make up some 70% of mature 21st century economies: software, R&D, entertainment, trademarks, copyrights, design and other creative innovation.
 The BLS now breaks out employment in Information Technology, such as computer services, which added 13,000 jobs in January,2017.
 Back to the July 31, 2013 report from the BEA, US GDP then rose 1.7% (with the revised accounting method adding .41% of the total).
 Italy and Britain now inflate their GDP growth by including prostitution in Services!
 So far, the shifts of these intangibles from “costs” to “investments” is slight.
 At last, The Economist weighed in on the deficiencies of GDP, offering its own somewhat improved GDP-Plus.
 Better late than never!
 Still not included is the most important investment all societies make in their future: education, still categorized as an “expense”!
 With student debt now at over $1.2 trillion and too few jobs available, many are now opting for online courses now exploding as MOOCs offer free access.
 Ethical Markets now provides its free MOOC at www.ethicalmarketsexploratorium.com for global citizen activists and lifelong learners.

 Congress still drives to repeal Obama Care and cut reimbursements to Planned Parenthood for its general health services already rendered to patients in poverty.
 Cuts favored by Republicans fall on vital public health services as well as our most vulnerable, politically less-influential citizens.
 We will need to balance further government job cuts with hopefully more gains in the private sector.
-Ethical Markets mid-2015 update of the Green Transition Scoreboard® focuses on Energy Storage & Batteries and shows a jump to $6.22 trillion of private investment in green sectors worldwide since 2007, updated to $7.1 trillion in the 2016 report on “Ending Externalities: Full-Spectrum Accounting Clarifies Transition Management”.
+Ethical Markets mid-2015 update of the Green Transition Scoreboard® focuses on Energy Storage & Batteries and showed a jump to $6.22 trillion of private investment in green sectors worldwide since 2007, updated to $7.1 trillion in the 2016 report on “Ending Externalities: Full-Spectrum Accounting Clarifies Transition Management”.
 Earlier reports have focused on the growing market for green bonds, as reported in the Institutional Investor, September 2014.
 The February 2015 report focused on the UN’s Sustainable Development Goals (SDGs) is now ratified by its 193 member countries.

 As more cuts in government jobs are deemed necessary by Republicans, the need to continue growing new jobs in renewable energy, smarter infrastructure and cities as well as in R&D and education will be critical.
-The official unemployment rate of 4.8% shows the number of unemployed persons at 7.6 million is still too high.
+The official unemployment rate of 4.5% shows the number of unemployed persons at 7.2 million is still too high.
 Climbing out of the 2008 financial crisis where GDP dropped by 9% has proved to be the long climb back most analysts expected.
 As President Obama left office he provided Trump with a sound economy and healthy job growth.
 Few can acknowledge a key problem: the US domestic money supply, which is created by banks’ lending and securitization, has collapsed.
 Since our money is created by private banks when they make loans, after 2008, lending dried up and securitization of loans which had ballooned during the housing bubble also collapsed.
 Today, hedge funds are buying up foreclosed homes and renting them at high rates and beginning a new round of securitization of these rental incomes into backing more bonds.
 Congress began in 2016 investigating the huge spike in drug prices and the role of hedge funds and lack of competition.
 As hedge funds enter Puerto Rico to take advantage of its financial crisis, they are renamed “hedge-hogs”.